ajpung/colt/README.md

 ## Antler characteristics
 Lindsay's studies have shown an increase in average antler mass as a function of age.
-This is a good indicator of age, but it requires a professional to examine the sheds.
+This is a good indicator of age, but it requires a professional to examine each specimen.
 Furthermore, the curves are nonlinear and vary by region.
 This means that the model must be trained on a specific region to be accurate, and this is not practical for the average hunter.
 Other characteristics include average beam length, circumference, and tine length, but these suffer from the same issues as mass.